cnlohr/slapsplat/README.md

 ```
 Usage: resplat2 [.ply file] [out, .ply file] [out, .asset image file] [out, .asset mesh file] [out, .asset image cardinal sort file]
+The out assets are optional.
+But if one is specified all must be specified.
+Otherwise it only takes in a polycam .ply, and outputs a .ply mesh with vertex colors.
 ```

 ### Optionally edit your out ply file.